Shiffrin sets new women's World Cup win record

 Mikaela Shiffrin has become the most successful woman in World Cup skiing history with the 83rd victory of her career.

-The giant slalom win in Kronplatz takes her one clear of the record previously held by fellow American Lindsey Vonn.
+The giant slalom win in Italy takes her one clear of the record previously held by fellow American Lindsey Vonn.

 Shiffrin, 27, finished 0.45 seconds ahead of the field in Tuesday's race.